fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 Define PropTypes for one of the components of your application, and add ESlint to the project.
 Define the configuration according to your liking.
 Fix all of the linter errors.

-Create-react-app has installed ESlint to the project by default, so all that's left for you to do is define your desired configuration in the <i>.eslintrc.js</i> file.
+Vite has installed ESlint to the project by default, so all that's left for you to do is define your desired configuration in the <i>.eslintrc.cjs</i> file.

-*NB:* do not run the _eslint --init_ command.
-It will install the latest version of ESlint that is not compatible with the configuration file created by create-react-app!

 </div>